PejLab/LaDDR/README.md

 latent-rna binning --batch 0
 ```

 By default, binning is determined using coverage data, partitioning each gene in a way that aims to define more, smaller bins in areas of greater variation across samples.
-It excludes any bins that overlap the exon of another protein-coding gene.
+It excludes any bins that overlap the exon of another protein-coding or lncRNA gene.

 ### 3. Bin and normalize RNA-seq coverage